Ko Phi Phi, Thailand: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B, C and O. Be sure to choose the right type.
-The vast majority of adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most places.
+A plug adapter that supports outlet types A, B, C and O. Ensure that you find the correct kind.
+The vast majority of adapters currently available are just plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most places.

 If you go to Tsunami Memorial Garden, you'll probably do a lot of walking.
 These are a must: